pivotal/blog/content/post/Quoted_and_unqouted_template_variables_in_Concourse_CI.md

 draft: false
 short: |
   How to use quoted and unquoted variables in Concourse CI templates
-title: Quoted and unqouted template variables in Concourse CI
+title: Quoted and Unquoted Template Variables in Concourse CI
 ---

 [Concourse CI](https://concourse-ci.org/) is a powerful testing tool, and it is highly flexible and configurable.
 The integrated template engine replaces [placeholders](https://en.wikipedia.org/wiki/Placeholder) (named "variables" in CI) with content from external input.
 This system allows to create a pipeline definitions without exposing credentials to anyone except the person setting up the pipeline, or it allows to store volatile data (like version numbers) in external files, close together.